-In this paper, a concept of "expected value of annual repairing cost (EARC)" is introduced as a convenient indicator of the reparability performance of a building through its life cycle.
-Additionally simple application of the EARC is demonstrated, and the concept of "equivalent seismic loss spectrum" is also proposed.
-It is investigated whether the "equivalent seismic loss spectrum" can indicate the physical or engineered parameters of a building as useful structural demand spectrum for the preliminary seismic design.
+In this paper, a study on estimating the EARC is demonstrated.
+And the concept of "seismic reparability demand spectrum" due to the EARC is proposed.
+It is investigated whether the "seismic reparability demand spectrum" can indicate the physical or engineered parameters of a building as useful structural demand spectrum for the preliminary seismic design.